 - Problem solving

-Now that you know what a full-stack developer is and the skills you'll need to get you there, what are the responsibilities that come with the role?
+There you have it all.
+By this point you have the concept of what a full-stack developer is all about and the skills needed.
+What are the responsibilities that come with the role?

 Responsibilities of a Full-stack Developer

-- Back end design and development, including at least one back end programming language
+- Have the back-end design and development knowledge, including at least one framework associated with language of choice.

-- Database and server management for website functionality
+- Have the database and server management knowledge for the website functionality.

 - Ensure that the projects run smoothly on all platforms like Windows, MacOS, and Linux.